google-research/weatherbench2/docs/source/submit.md

+(submit)=
 # Submit a new model to WeatherBench 2

 You have the latest and greatest new ML model?
 Awesome!
 Here are the steps required to evaluate it in the WeatherBench 2 framework.
-If there are any questions, please don't hesitate to ask them via a GitHub issue.
+If there are any questions, please don't hesitate to ask them via a [GitHub issue](https://github.com/google-research/weatherbench2/issues).

 ## Save forecasts in a standardized Zarr format

 The WeatherBench evaluation pipeline expects forecasts and ground truth to be stored as Zarr files.
 See the Quickstart [LINK] for a description of the format.
-Saving all variables is too much.
+Saving all variables is too much?
 You can also select specific levels and variables.
-See the Pangu forecasts for an example: [LINK]
+See the [Pangu forecasts](https://github.com/google-research/weatherbench2/issues) for an example.

 We recommend having single chunks in space (latitude and longitude) but small chunks in time to allow for efficient paralellization.

 ## Regrid

 The WeatherBench 2 code can be used to evaluate any resolution.
 However, we only provide ground truth data for a range of resolutions (see Data Guide [LINK]).
-The official reesolution used in the paper and the website is 1.5 degrees.
-Note that absolute values of metrics computed at different resolution are not necessarily comparable (see paper.)
+The official resolution used in the paper is 1.5 degrees but the website also contains scores for 0.25 and 5.625 degrees.
+Note that absolute values of metrics computed at different resolution are not necessarily comparable (see paper).

-We are still working to open-source the regridding code.
-Until then, alternatives are TODO.
+TODO: Regridding code

 Note that following the WMO standards we are using conservative regridding.

 ## Run the evaluation script

+Next, run the [evaluation command-line script](evaluation-cli) for your forecasts and save the results.

 ## "Submit" the results